austinkelmore/README/README.md

 # My Leadership/Operating Manual

+This README came out of Lara Hogan's brilliant post on [Questions for our first 1:1](http://larahogan.me/blog/first-one-on-one-questions/) and Katie Womersley's excellent idea to turn it into a [written document](https://medium.com/@kawomersley/why-and-how-to-share-your-manager-readme-plus-heres-mine-8a4fe188ee1b).
+This document explains how I like to work with my manager, with teams, and my peers.

 ## My Leadership Philosophy
 I believe that we are more effective as a team than I am alone and I will do my best to empower others.
 I believe that in order to expect behavior from others, I must lead by example.